UniMath/agda-unimath/src/foundation/regensburg-extension-fundamental-theorem-of-identity-types.lagda.md

 ## Theorem

-### The based extended fundamental theorem of identity types
+### The extended fundamental theorem of identity types

 ```agda
 module _